Watch expert-led classes at your own pace, from writing your essays to asking for recommendations.

-Get expert support at our instructor Q&A every week to answer all your questions
+Get detailed support at our expert Q&A every week to answer all your questions.

 ✔️ Proven Admissions Course

 In this workshop we'll review how to determine what graduate schools you should apply to, discuss how many schools you should be targeting, begin making your long list of schools to research, and outline what steps you should take to turn your long list into a short list.

 In this class we'll cover some of the most frequent questions we get about applying to grad school: how do schools weigh the GRE and GMAT, what score do I need to get into my target program, how long do I need to study, how does a school view my GPA, and should I explain my GPA and/or test scores to prospective programs?

 In this workshop we'll cover the importance of Letters of Recommendation: who you should ask to recommend you and how, how to keep track of LORs and follow up on outstanding letters, the difference between CVs and resumes, and how to make your CV stand out and complement the rest of your application.

 Figuring out how graduate school funding works can be one of the most confusing parts of applying to graduate programs.
 In this class we'll cover what you need to know about funding, answer your most pressing funding-related questions, and make a plan for reaching out to individual programs to get more complicated questions answered.

 The Personal Statement and Statement of Purpose are two of the most important parts of your application.
 We'll discuss why they are so important; what separates good application essays from great ones; cover what should go in your PS/SOP and what shouldn't; and talk writing timelines.
 You'll also get to read and discuss real SOPs and Personal Statements from accepted graduate applications!